 Dental practices are required to notify and register any equipment producing ionising radiation with the Health and Safety Executive (HSE) (Northern Ireland).
 A review of records evidenced the practice had registered with the HSE.

-The practice has four surgeries each of which have an intra-oral x-ray machine and the equipment inventory reflected this.
+The practice has four surgeries each of which has an intra-oral x-ray machine.
+In addition the new fifth surgery had a new intra oral x-ray machine installed the equipment inventory reflected this.